chrismdp/chrismdp.github.com/_posts/2013-07-16-extreme-isolation-part-2.markdown

 ---
 layout: post
-title: "Extreme isolation part 2: separate the domain from the changes"
+title: 'Extreme isolation part 2: separate the domain from the changes'
-date: 2013-07-16 09:37:39 +0100
+date: 2013-07-16 09:37:39.000000000 +01:00
 categories:
 - ruby
 - state
 - craftsmanship
 - refactoring
 - sol trader
 - code
 - cucumber
 - testing
 - extreme isolation
+redirect_from:
+- "/2013/07/extreme-isolation-part-2"
 ---
 I started a few months ago looking at a fresh way of architecting web applications.
 Since writing the first article in this [series](http://chrismdp.com/tag/extreme%20isolation) I've extended the codebase considerably and have a few more thoughts on how to take these ideas further.
 If you've not read it already, you probably want to go back and read the [previous article](http://chrismdp.com/2013/05/extreme-isolation-in-web-apps-part-1) first.

 This time round, I discuss how I reduced the codebase dramatically by separating the full updating of the domain from the generation of change information.
 This refactor stemmed from two problems I had spotted in my code: an observation that some of my methods were doing too much, and the need for wrapper methods to preserve immutability.